Dre Campbell Farm

 Good and Bad Thyme Companion Plants

 You know how much you love the delicate aroma of thyme in your garden and kitchen.
-But did you know that thyme, with its woody stems and tiny, fragrant leaves, also grows well with others in the garden?
+But did you know that thyme, with its woody stems and tiny, fragrant leaves, also grows well with other plants in the garden?

 Choosing the right companion plants for your thyme can help it thrive and boost your whole garden ecosystem.
-As a bonus, some of thyme’s best companions also happen to be other useful and delicious herbs.
+As a bonus, some of thyme’s best companions are other useful and delicious herbs.

 Good Companion Plants for Thyme

 • Onions and garlic: These have similar light and water needs, and their scents complement each other.
-These alliums also repel some common thyme pests like aphids and spider mites.
+These alliums also repel common thyme pests, like aphids and spider mites.

-• Lavender: Another aromatic herb, lavender has some insect-repelling properties that will benefit thyme.
-Its flowers also attract pollinators like bees and butterflies, which will help thyme thrive.
+• Lavender is another aromatic herb.
+It has insect-repelling properties that will benefit thyme.
+Its flowers also attract pollinators like bees and butterflies, helping thyme thrive.

-• Rosemary: Rosemary is one of thyme’s hardiest companions.
-It has the same growth habit, so they’ll fill in nicely together.
+• Rosemary is one of thyme’s hardiest companions.
+It has the same growth habit, so they’ll fit in nicely.
 Rosemary may also repel thrips that might otherwise affect thyme.

-• Marjoram: This herb also pairs beautifully with thyme, as they will not overshadow each other.
-Marjoram also attracts some beneficial insects, helping out thyme.
+• Marjoram pairs beautifully with thyme, as it does not overshadow it.
+It also attracts beneficial insects, which helps the thyme.

-• Lettuce: Thyme isn’t just for ornamental gardens.
-When planted with salad greens like lettuce, it helps repel aphids and improves the flavor of fresh and tasty greens.
+• Lettuce: Planting salad greens like lettuce helps repel aphids and improves the flavor of fresh, tasty greens.

 Other good neighbors for thyme include parsley, oregano, scallions, potatoes, summer savory, sage, tomatoes, strawberries, shallots, blueberries, eggplant, and brassicas.
 It also does well next to other flowers, such as marigolds and roses.